nkushwanth/multi-agent-travel-planner/README.md

 - The project keeps synchronous convenience wrappers in `backend.py` while running an async FastAPI server — `nest_asyncio` is applied in `app.py` to allow the sync helpers to call async MCP helpers.
 - Tests are not included; to experiment, interact with the web UI or call the API endpoints directly.

-Contributing
-- Contributions are welcome.
-Please open issues or pull requests for bug fixes, documentation improvements, or new adapter examples.

 License
 - This repository follows the license in the `LICENSE` file.

 Acknowledgements
 - Built as a demonstration of LangGraph + MCP patterns with supervisor and guardrail concepts.

-Contact
-- For questions or suggestions, open an issue or contact the repository owner.